Study.eu

 Job market

 If you want to stay in Finland after your degree, there is one big hurdle to take: Finnish.
-It is reputed to be one of the world’s most difficult languages.
-At the same time, Finland is eager to attract and retain qualified immigrants.
-The University of Helsinki offers a comprehensive guide to working in Finland.
+It is reputed to be one of the world’s most difficult languages, however, and at the same time, Finland is eager to attract and retain qualified immigrants.

 Transport